facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 - [Clément Vannicatte](https://github.com/shortcuts), [Kevin Granger](https://github.com/Shipow) and the whole Algolia team for their support
 - All the community members for making valuable code contributions, improving our documentation, and answering questions on [Discord](https://discordapp.com/invite/docusaurus)

-We'd like to thank in particular all our **Docusaurus 2.0 early adopters** for assessing it alpha, beta and canary releases, providing a ton of **invaluable feedback**.
+We'd like to thank in particular all our **Docusaurus 2.0 early adopters** for assessing its alpha, beta and canary releases, providing a ton of **invaluable feedback**.
 We sincerely hope you had a great experience using it, and that you will continue to provide feedback on the upcoming releases of Docusaurus 3.0.

-At [Meta Open Source](https://opensource.fb.com/), Docusaurus is one of our **most successful project**.
+At [Meta Open Source](https://opensource.fb.com/), Docusaurus is one of our **most successful projects**.
 We can't wait to see all the outstanding documentation websites that you will create!
 Don't forget to submit them to our [site showcase](/showcase).

 **Now, let your imagination run wild 🤪!**